instadeepai/AbBFN2/README.md

 # AbBFN2: A flexible antibody foundation model based on Bayesian Flow Networks

-Welcome to the inference code of AbBFN2, a state-of-the-art model for antibody sequence generation.
+Welcome to the inference code of AbBFN2, a state-of-the-art model for antibody sequence generation and labelling.

 ## Overview
 [Overview to be added]